igorzi84/Hermes/README.md

 - **PDF Reports**: Generates detailed PDF reports of analyzed entries, sorted by deadline
 - **Slack Integration**: Sends notifications to Slack with summaries and PDF reports
 - **Redis Storage**: Stores processed entries and their analysis in Redis
-- **Configurable Tech Stack**: Monitor specific tech stacks through environment variables
+- **Targeted Monitoring**: Focuses on breaking changes for specific applications and APIs
 - **Fast Dependency Management**: Uses UV for quick dependency installation
 - **Containerized**: Docker support for easy deployment
 - **Task Automation**: Taskfile for common development tasks